Israel-Tanjiro/Sapphire_G4CMP/README.md

 fSubstrate->AddElement(nistManager->FindOrBuildElement("O"), 3);

 ```
 The important part is the FindOrBuildElement and the Density of the Material.
-The other  is only the name of the variables (fSapphire).
-For example for GaAs the lines must be
 ```ruby
 fSubstrate = new G4Material("fSubstrate", 5.32*g/cm3, 2);
 fSubstrate->AddElement(nistManager->FindOrBuildElement("Ga"), 1);